-Sramana: The surface Facebook advertising does not seem all that complicated.
+Sramana: On the surface, Facebook advertising does not seem all that complicated.
 A lot of people also believe that fans don’t turn into leads.
 You are getting leads and transactions out of Facebook.
 What have you learned that is worth sharing?

 I think if we had completely figured out Facebook, that would be amazing and we would be shouting from the rooftops.
 I know that a lot of businesses advertise in a lot of different places.
 This is our only advertising expense.
 Keeping it fresh and trying different things is very important.
 The market of companies actually doing transactional business on Facebook is a small fraction of what people use Facebook for.
 If they are trying to get people to physically visit a store, it is a lot different than getting people to visit our page.
 Our call to action is still based in social media and we bring them what we are selling.